The International Plant Treaty

 - establish a global system to provide farmers, plant breeders and scientists with access to plant genetic materials;

-- ensure that recipients share the benefits that they derive from the use of these genetic materials with the countries where they originated;
+- ensure that recipients share the benefits that they derive from the use of these genetic materials;

 - and recognize the enormous contribution of farmers to the diversity of crops that feed the world.